mouniraz/ConsumeApiRetrofit-part1-/README.md

     implementation("androidx.lifecycle:lifecycle-viewmodel-compose:2.6.2")
 ```
 # Step 2
-Add a package named model under your main package, in this create a model named Pockemon.kt using POJO Pluguin (install it if it is not installed)
+Add a package named model under your main package, in this create a model named Pokemon.kt using POJO Pluguin (install it if it is not installed)
 > __1. Install the POJO Plugin__
   <li>Open Android Studio.
   <li>Go to File > Settings (on macOS: Android Studio > Preferences).